Garry Runciman, 3rd Viscount Runciman of Doxford: Background

 Runciman was the son of Leslie Runciman, 2nd Viscount Runciman of Doxford, by his second wife, Katherine Schuyler Garrison.
 The British historian Sir Steven Runciman was his uncle.

 Runciman was educated at Eton College, where he was an Oppidan Scholar, and Trinity College, Cambridge.
 He inherited the viscountcy on the death of his father in 1989.

 Career

 Runciman joined the faculty of Trinity College, Cambridge, in the 1950s as a historical sociologist and became a junior research fellow after submitting a thesis entitled Plato's Later Epistemology.
 In the 1960s he became primarily a sociologist.
 He became a senior research fellow in 1971, researching in the field of comparative and historical sociology.
 Runciman's principal research interest was the application of neo-Darwinian evolutionary theory to cultural and social selection.

+In 1958, Runciman received a Commonwealth Fund Fellowship (Harkness Fellowship) to study philosophy and sociology at Harvard University, Columbia University, and University of California, Berkeley.
 He held honorary degrees from King's College London and the Universities of Edinburgh, Oxford, and York.
 He was also an Honorary Foreign Member of the American Academy of Arts and Sciences and an Honorary Bencher of Inner Temple.
 He was elected to the British Academy in 1975 and served as its president from 2001 to 2005.
 Runciman was also an honorary fellow of Nuffield College, Oxford.